Jump to a section

 What Is Home Care?

 Home care is supportive services delivered in a person's home to help maintain independence, safety, and quality of life.
-It is used by older adults, people recovering from surgery, and individuals managing chronic illness.
+It is used by older adults, people recovering from surgery or illness, individuals with disabilities, and families managing chronic or terminal conditions.

-There are two major categories: non-medical home care (personal/custodial care) and skilled home health care (medical care provided by licensed clinicians).
+There are two major categories: non-medical home care (personal and custodial care) and skilled home health care (medical care provided by licensed clinicians).
+Understanding the difference is critical because they have very different costs, coverage rules, and eligibility requirements.

 Non-Medical Home Care vs. Skilled Home Health Care